audreyyun/boxstax/README.md

 ## Features:
   * Click to drop moving box
   * Score counter increasing after successful box drop
-  * Increase speeds after 20 consecutive box drops
+  * Slowly increase speeds after each consecutive box drop
+  * If box stacked does not match exactly to the dimensions of the one below, it cuts the width of your future blocks
-  * If box is not at least 51% on the bottom box, it falls off -  game over.
+  * Game is over if box is not stacked on top of the previous box

 Boxstax will utilize js, canvas, css, and html to create this frontend game.